 Dealing with a College Breakup

 If you haven’t broken up with your high school or freshmen college sweetheart yet: brace yourself.
+Dealing with a college breakup is an inevitability most face as one of their maturation points during college.
 With the holidays or a summer break between semesters just around the corner, break up season is looming.
 You’ve been away from your “old life” for months now, readjusting to new friends, new schedules, and most importantly: your new identity.
 And while some relationships are meant to last forever (like family, or your closest best friends from childhood) others will naturally drift away from you.
 And that’s OK!

 Phase I: Denial & Anger, aka “Freedom”

 The first phase of a break up is the what makes our insides yell, “FREEEEDOOOOM!”
 No longer do you need to text your partner what party you’re hitting up, or update them with benign details of your day.

 When you’re in college and have a breakup, especially if you’ve been dating on your same dorm floor, it may be harder than in other cases because of how often you’ll continue to run into the same individual.
 Not to mention that your social groups will have a high likely hood of containing the same individuals, so you’ll run into eachother (or eachothers friends) more than you’d like right after the breakup.

 Don’t start any negative gossip or convince your group of friends to shun your ex.
 You’re most likely going to run into them and their friends again, so it’s best to accept that while you may be very unhappy and upset now, a year from now you’ll be glad you didn’t burn any bridges.

 Do your best to keep space and distance from the other person.
 While this may be tougher in the dorms, you can make an effort not to go to the same events, study sessions, hangouts, etc. for the first few weeks after the breakup.
 This will help your relationship definition reset from being significant others to simply being classmates.